Anti-Jewish legislation in pre-war Nazi Germany

 Anti-Jewish legislation in pre-war Nazi Germany comprised several laws that segregated the Jews from German society and restricted Jewish people's political, legal and civil rights.
-Major legislative initiatives included a series of restrictive laws passed in 1933, the Nuremberg Laws of 1935, and a final wave of legislation preceding Germany's entry into World War II.
+Major legislative initiatives included a series of restrictive laws passed in 1933, the Nuremberg Laws of 1935, and a final wave of legislation preceding Germany's entry into World War II and the Holocaust.

 1933 Anti-Jewish Legislation

 Enabling Act

 The Enabling Act of 1933 established the power of the Nazi-led government to pass law by decree, bypassing the approval of parliament.
 It was passed on March 23, 1933, and effectively nullified the Weimar Constitution.

 Law for the Restoration of the Professional Civil Service

 In April 1933, the Law for the Restoration of the Professional Civil Service, or 'Civil Service Law', as it was more commonly known when passed, established the ability of the Nazi-led government to legally remove undesirables from the civil service profession, including doctors, teachers and lawyers.

-Many local governments also did not allow for the Jews to slaughter animals by way of shechita.
-In turn, this prevented the Jews from obeying Jewish dietary laws.

 This Law created the basis for the years to come, the Nazi party saw "racial purity [as a] condition of superior cultural creation and of the construction of a powerful state".
-The Civil Service Law was used to purify Germany through excluding Jews from key areas of the German community.
+The Civil Service Law was used to exclude Jews from key areas of German society.